GabrielInTheWorld/dance-management-app/README.md

 3. Create a view, which shows information about a user (detailview).
 4. Create a view, which shows every user in a list.
 Clicking on one row should navigate to the detailview of the clicked user.
 5. Furthermore, the list of users has to be reachable from the entrypoint and the client has to get updates from the server by using the websocket-protocol and shows them in realtime.

+Hints for creating and displaying a user:
+- A user's title should be a drop-down menu containing the entries `null`, "Dr.", "Prof." (in the create view)
+- A user's "joined at" timestamp should be displayed in a human readable format (in the detail view)
+- When creating a user, the field "first name" should be automatically focussed.

 ## Hints